 Hike the Grand Canyon to really experience it.
+I really wish this is something more people would take to heart.

 It's an unfortunate fact that most visitors see the canyon from the rim...